arvnq/SkyForecast/README.md

 User can choose any location from 20 different one to display.
 A favourite button is provided to load your favourite forecast from a particular location upon re-opening the app.

+### Usage
+Should you be using the project, please obtain an API Key by signing up in the DarkSky [website](https://darksky.net/dev/register).
+Once you obtain an api key, create a file darksky.apikey in the project.

 ### Screenshot

 ![SkyForecast](SkyForecast.png)